 There will be 2 (two), 10 (ten) hour classroom sessions.
-The student will be required to view videos and complete other activities prior to the classroom sessions.
+The student will be view videos and complete other online activities prior to the classroom sessions.
 The 2 (two) classroom sessions will be held 1 (one) week apart to give the student sufficient time to complete the self-directed, online video portion of the classes.

 Yes.
 Our online option has the webinar portion conducted during the week.
 Check our class calendar for dates.

 PLEASE NOTE: Class schedules are subject to change without notice.

 Our live classroom sessions are held at various Norton, Taunton, Plainville, and Raynham locations.
 Check the class calendar for specific dates and locations.

 All of our classes have 40 (forty) hours of participation as required by the Board of Registration.
 The online and blended options will require 20 (twenty) hours of video presentation and related activities and 20 (twenty) hours with an instructor, in either a classroom environment or webinar.
 The classroom option will be completed over 2 (two) consecutive weekends.
 The online and blended options could be completed over a 2 (two) to 3 (three) week period.

 Browse the class calendar to determine the format you prefer (Classroom, Online or Blended) and then select the start date of the live lecture portion of your class.
 Click that date and it will provide you with more details and a link to register for the class.

 Students should be prepared for class by having a notebook, pen, highlighter, 3 x 5 index cards and a basic calculator.